How Apple’s Tariff Strategy Could Affect Your Next iPhone Upgrade

 The Apple U.S. investment means more components will be manufactured domestically, but Cook didn’t commit to bringing iPhone assembly to the USA.
 He stated that iPhones will be assembled overseas "for a while," but highlighted the fact that Apple is manufacturing many components in the United States.

-"But the good news for companies like Apple is, if you’re building in the United States, or have committed to build, without question, committed to build in the United States, there will be no charge," Trump said.
-He did not provide any additional details on when that 100% tariff might be implemented.
+"But the good news for companies like Apple is, if you’re building in the United States, or have committed to build — without question, committed to build in the United States — there will be no charge," Trump said.
+He did not provide additional details on when that 100% tariff might be implemented.

 What the Apple tariff strategy means for device prices

-With its U.S. investment commitment, Apple appears to be avoiding some of the tariffs that Trump has implemented, such as the extra 100% tariff on semiconductors and chips produced overseas.
-But its total $600 billion commitment to United States manufacturing is no small investment, either.
+With its U.S. investment commitment, Apple appears to be avoiding some tariffs that Trump has implemented, such as the extra 100% tariff on semiconductors and chips produced overseas.
+Its total $600 billion commitment to United States manufacturing is no small investment, either.

-Though Apple may dodge tariffs, chances are that consumers will help pay for at least part of that $600 billion investment.
+Though Apple might dodge tariffs, chances are that consumers will help pay for at least part of that $600 billion investment.
 Rumors of an iPhone 17 price increase are already circulating.

-Some reports, like this recent analysis from Tom’s Guide, suggest Apple may raise iPhone 17 prices this fall.
-The speculation stems from a Wall Street Journal report indicating Apple could charge more for the new models and is likely to sidestep citing tariffs as the cause.
+Some reports, such as this recent analysis from Tom’s Guide, suggest Apple might raise iPhone 17 prices this fall.
+The speculation stems from a Wall Street Journal report (pay wall) indicating Apple could charge more for the new models and is likely to sidestep citing tariffs as the cause.

-This pricing strategy may tie into Apple’s ongoing efforts to offset rising costs — such as tariff exposure and expanding U.S. manufacturing — without drawing direct attention to those pressures.
+This pricing strategy might tie into Apple’s ongoing efforts to offset rising costs — such as tariff exposure and expanding U.S. manufacturing — without drawing direct attention to those pressures.

 What the Apple tariff strategy means for device supply